Official God of War Temple

 Tainan families have been coming here for generations on the 1st and 15th of every month, to pray to the supreme Taoist entity, the Jade...

 A Chuan Melon Drink

-Well-known melon (or winter squash, technically) drink stand across from the Official God of War Temple.
+Well-known melon (or winter squash) drink stand across from Official God of War Temple.
 Look for the line-up.

 Chi Kin Dandanman